Feb 15th Thee results of a scientific research are published at:

 Patient interest organisation

-Since the very beginning in 2013, we have been working hard to make the issue of sensory overload (flooding/ sensory over-stimulation), as a consequence of brain injury, known.
+Since the very beginning in 2013, we have been working hard to make the issue of sensory overload (sensory hypersensitivity), as a consequence of brain injury, known.
 To come up with solutions and to initiate scientific research and recognition for a large group of people who can no longer participate in public life or family and family life; a forgotten group, a silent catastrophe.
 As a recognized patient interest organization for people with sensory overload in brain injury, in 2015 we became a foundation and gained the status of charity organization

 In 2015 we became a member of the Dutch Brain Council.
 We represent the interests of people with overstimulation after a brain injury and after Whiplash Associated Disorders (WAD) in society and in politics and we work together with fellow patient interest groups and universities that are interested in scientific research into these invisible effects of brain injury.
 We do not require membership fees.
 We are not an association, you are a member with us if you are in one of our Facebook groups.

-What is Sensory overload?
+What is sensory hypersensitivity

-Sensory overstimulation is a debilitating situation that has a neurological origin that occurs when more information (in the form of stimuli) is received in the brain than it is capable of processing.
+Sensory hypersensitivity is a debilitating situation that has a neurological origin that occurs when more information (in the form of stimuli) is received in the brain than it is capable of processing.
 The brain cannot properly filter environmental stimuli or does not allow them to pass sufficiently quickly.
 A stimulus is information that we get through our senses; to see, hear, smell, taste, feel (external stimuli) or through our thoughts or our body (internal stimuli).

 Also, proprioception or position sensation / attitude can be overstimulated *.
 Proprioception is the ability to perceive the position of our own body and body parts.
 It seems that this information from various sensory cells or balance can also over-stimulate the brain.
 People just indicate that they feel seasick or 'drunk', as if the balance is disturbed.